Why I Write About Selena Quintanilla’s Death Every Single Year [Opinion]

 But I also guess that’s why since the start of my decision to turn my hobby of commenting on celebrity news articles into actually being the writer of those types of articles five years ago, I find myself writing about the death of Selena Quintanilla every single year on the day that she died — obviously not for the reminder of the act itself, but for the person we all lost that day, no matter how well anyone knew her before that point.

 If there is a single minutiae of something positive to take away from what occurred to Selena Quintanilla on March 31, 1995, it’s that on April 1, 1995, her legacy began — and we, all of us who fell in love with the “I Could Fall In Love” singer either before or after that song hit the airwaves, are the ones who are making it happen.
 Us.
-We do that; our collective admiration, appreciation and adoration of the late, but always great Selena Quintanilla have refused to truly let her perish.
+We do that; our collective admiration, appreciation, and adoration of the late, but always great Selena Quintanilla have refused to truly let her perish.
 We won’t stand for it!

 Every single year, be it in sadness or in celebration, we honor the many gifts, musically or otherwise, that Selena Quintanilla was born with on April 16, 1971, and continue to use them in ways that keep her career on the path to legendary status more than two decades after her tragic passing.